Intel says sales hit by hard drive shortage

 Damage caused by the floods is expected to shrink global hard drive output by about a third in the current quarter.

-Western Digital WDC.N, the hard drive manufacturer hit hardest by the floods, this month resumed production and warned of tight global supplies into next year.
+Western Digital, the hard drive manufacturer hit hardest by the floods, this month resumed production and warned of tight global supplies into next year.

 Seagate's Thai plants have been largely unaffected by the catastrophe, but production has been curtailed due to tight component supplies as factories of some key suppliers were flooded.